Links on Android Authority may earn us a commission. Learn more.

 Why is TikTok so popular?

 TikTok and its Chinese version are global hits.
 Douyin had over 100 million users within a year and over a billion video views per day.
 It also quickly reached the top lists in many countries only months after its global release.
+There is even a whole category of abbreviations and phrases that are unique to TikTok.

 What is it that made TikTok such a success?
 Aside from the fun videos, dances, lip-syncing, and other fun clips, TikTok had some crucial catalysts.
 The Merge with Musical.ly gave TikTok a good push forward, giving it direct access to the rest of the globe, and helping it acquire an already-active community.
 All Musical.ly and TikTok accounts consolidated into a single app.